gjassoah/fd-seminar-www/content/about/index.md

 ### Website

 Our website is built with [Hugo](https://gohugo.io/), an open-source static website generator; it uses a modified version of the [Hyde-Hyde theme](https://themes.gohugo.io/hyde-hyde/) by [htr3n](https://htr3n.github.io/) as well as [Google Fonts](https://fonts.google.com/).
 We use JavaScript for [displaying times in your local timezone](https://momentjs.com/), [rendering mathematical formulae](https://katex.org/), and [searching the talk archive](https://fusejs.io/).

+The source code for the website is available [here](https://git.sr.ht/~gjasso/fd-seminar-www).